Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Dive into Hydroponics: My Backyard Adventure

-So, there I was sipping my coffee on a lazy Saturday morning, the sun peeking over the trees in my backyard, and I had one of those wild hair moments.
+So, there I was sipping my coffee on a lazy Saturday morning, the sun peeking over the trees in my backyard, and I had of those wild hair moments.
 "Why not build an aquaponics system?"
 I thought.
-I’d always dabbled in a bit of gardening, wrestling with potted tomatoes that either tasted like water or, inexplicably, had also become a buffet for squirrels.
+I’d always dabbled in a bit of gardening, wrestling with potted tomatoes that either tasted like water , inexplicably, had also become a buffet for local squirrels.
 So why not take it to the next level?
 Little did I know, I was about to plunge into a world filled with mystery and, let’s face it, a heap of frustration.

 The Idea Takes Root